kubeshop/botkube/test/README.md

 ## Run tests locally

-1. Ensure these environment variables are exported:
+1. Ensure the environment variables for your target platforms are exported:

     ```bash
     export SLACK_TESTER_APP_TOKEN="{BotKube Slack tester app token}" # WARNING: Token for Tester, not the BotKube Slack bot!